-Our cross-sectional findings with phthalate metabolites showed increasing child MEHP urinary concentration to be negatively associated with waist circumference and sum of skinfold thickness.
+Our cross-sectional findings with phthalate metabolites showed increased child MEHP urinary concentration to be negatively associated with waist circumference and sum of skinfold thickness.
 This relationship was modified by sex and the association with sum of skinfold thickness was observed only in boys and is not consistent with other studies.
 Deierlein et al., observed an association between MEHP exposure at ages 6-8 years with a predicted decrease in BMI from the ages of 7-1362, but only in girls, a cross-sectional study of children aged 6-8 years using NHANES found an inverse relationship between MEHP and BMI in girls and no association with boys,64 and MEHP exposure was negatively associated with obesity in girls in a Chinese study.16

 Overall, we found no relationships between prenatal exposures and child outcomes, and sex-specific associations between BPA and MEHP exposures and sum of skinfold thickness in the child exposure period.
-Sex differences have been observed in other epidemiological studies, as well as animal studies and are likely due to the endocrine-disrupting mechanisms of BPA and phthalate metabolites.65–67 BPA is known to alter binding to estrogen receptors, promote differentiation of, and lipid accumulation in, adipocytes, and inhibit adiponectin release, which may increase risk of hypertension, dyslipidemia, and diabetes by increasing muscle and liver catabolism of fatty acids and glucose.68–70 Phthalates are anti-androgenic, can possibly alter thyroid levels, which are important for maintaining metabolism and energy balance, and can activate the peroxisome proliferator-activated receptors (PPAR) family of receptors, a family of lipid-sensors that are involved in energy homeostasis and can redirect metabolism when activated, through adipogenesis, lipogenesis, and insulin sensitivity71,72 Given the evidence that phthalates have anti-androgenic effects, we expected that our association between MEHP and sum of skinfold thickness in boys would have been a positive association rather than an inverse association; nonetheless, similar to the assertion by Maresca et al. (2016),57 these results still support evidence that phthalates can disrupt metabolism.
+Sex differences have been observed in other epidemiological studies, as well as animal studies and are likely due to the endocrine-disrupting mechanisms of BPA and phthalate metabolites.65–67 BPA is known to alter binding to estrogen receptors, promote differentiation of, and lipid accumulation in, adipocytes, and inhibit adiponectin release, which may increase risk of hypertension, dyslipidemia, and diabetes by increasing muscle and liver catabolism of fatty acids and glucose.68–70 Phthalates are anti-androgenic, can possibly alter thyroid levels, which are important for maintaining metabolism and energy balance, and can, like BPA, activate the peroxisome proliferator-activated receptors (PPAR) family of receptors, a family of lipid-sensors that are involved in energy homeostasis and can redirect metabolism when activated, through adipogenesis, lipogenesis, and insulin sensitivity.71,72 Given the evidence that phthalates have anti-androgenic effects, we expected that our association between MEHP and sum of skinfold thickness in boys would have been a positive association rather than an inverse association; nonetheless, similar to the assertion by Maresca et al. (2016),57 these results still support evidence that phthalates can disrupt metabolism.

 Limitations of our study include the use of a single spot-urine during pregnancy and in childhood.
 As previously reported, metabolite concentrations in the prenatal and child exposure periods are similar to those described in other studies.12 BPA and phthalates have short metabolite half-lives, with <5-6 hours for BPA and <24 hours for phthalates.73,74 These metabolites are subject to temporal variability and a single spot-urine sample may not be capable of capturing accurate individual levels, but previous studies have shown that a single measure may be a relatively good measure of exposure due to the consistency of behaviors and similar assumptions about the validity of a single urine measurement has been made in other studies.75–77 Various methods for correcting variations in urinary dilutions, such as adjusting or correcting for urinary creatinine levels or specific gravity in regression models, are currently used.
 We chose to control for urinary dilution by correcting for specific gravity, not creatinine because it has been shown to be a better marker in children; unlike specific gravity, creatinine can be influenced by age and seasonality, as well as muscle mass, race, and sex.78,79 Recently, it has been suggested that how urinary dilution is adjusted, such as standardization, covariate adjustment, or covariate-adjusted standardization, may influence the interpretation of results.80